Feeney appointed new manager of Glentoran

-Warren Feeney: Former Linfield manager appointed new manager of Glentoran boss
+Warren Feeney: Former Linfield boss appointed new manager of Glentoran

 Last updated on .From the section Northern Ireland